thirumurthis/Learnings/K8s/K8S_cert_prep.md

             # Port to probe
             port: 80
 ```
+ - similar to readinessProbe, livenessProbe also has TCPScoket (for database scenario) and exec probes (based on command ensuer the pods are healthy).

 With the `livenessProbe`, the Pods and Deployment will be in running state, but notice the RESTARTS of the pods.
 In this case the pods will be restarted often.
   - At some point the pod will land up or goes to __`CrashLoopBackOff`__ status